oliver-howard/booklore-recs/README.md

 ## Troubleshooting

 ### Authentication Issues

+**Web Mode:**
+- Ensure you're entering correct BookLore credentials in the login modal
+- Check browser console for any error messages
+- Verify the BookLore API URL in `.env`
+- Try logging out and back in

+**CLI Mode:**
-- Verify BookLore credentials in `.env`
+- Verify BookLore credentials in `.env` file
 - Check if the API URL is correct
 - Ensure your account is active
+- Run with `DEBUG=true` for detailed logging

 ### API Key Issues
 - Confirm the correct API key for your chosen provider